-Beyond the positive effect on memory, thinking, and calmness, research suggests lemon balm protects the physical brain from damage.
-Eugenol neutralizes free radicals before they can attack brain cells.
-Rosmarinic acid, another key compound in lemon balm, has shown promise in the treatment of stroke victims.
-Research with animal models shows that given shortly after a stroke, lemon balm appears to protect areas of the brain against damage.
+Beyond the positive effects on memory, thinking, and mood, research suggests lemon balm supports brain health.
+Antioxidants like eugenol detain free radicals before they can attack brain cells.
+Rosmarinic acid, a key compound in lemon balm, is beneficial in this regard.
+If the brain doesn’t get enough blood, it can quickly become an emergency that affects brain function.
+Animal models show that, when provided shortly after such an episode, lemon balm appears to protect the brain.

 †Results may vary.
 Information and statements made are for education purposes and are not intended to replace the advice of your doctor.
 Global Healing Center does not dispense medical advice, prescribe, or diagnose illness.
 The views and nutritional advice expressed by Global Healing Center are not intended to be a substitute for conventional medical service.
 If you have a severe medical condition or health concern, see your physician.